PogMaster9001/NicoIsLost.github.io/pillager-grinder.md

 - Lag

 # Ease of Building
-This is pretty straightforward, the easiest to build the better.
-For instance is it eaisesr to have less villagers and bigger platforms?
+This is pretty straightforward, the easier to build the better.
+For instance is it easier to have less villagers and bigger platforms?
 Or more more villagers and less total blocks?

-Lavacasting is very helpful in this build, there is even an effort to design lavacasting the platforms, which will make Building very much easier.
+Lavacasting is very helpful in this build, there is even an effort to design lavacasting the platforms, which will make building much easier.

 ## Lag
 These farms are high entity farms.
 Entities are one of the biggest sources of lag, so handling them well is important.